Last year, an average of 8.1% of all products that were purchased were returned.

 Reverse logistics is the process of retrieving returned products, rental products after term, or reusable packaging from customers, and sorting and delivering it to appropriate locations.

 Having a tried and tested reverse logistics process is a great way to optimize how quickly returns are picked up and processed, and minimize the gas and time expenses that are used in picking up a return.
+Another option is to hire a reverse logistics company to take care of the process for you.

 Logistics is, of course, a key part of returns management, but managing returns also involves preventative measures, software integrations, and other things not typically considered when using the term reverse logistics.

-What Is a Return & Refund Policy And How to Use it to Drive Sales
+What Is a Return & Refund Policy And How to Use It to Drive Sales

 A return and refund policy is just what it sounds like — a policy that lays out the terms for returning or applying for a refund for one of your products.